-2 In calendar year 2014, a) the City re-evaluated all real property at its current market value, based upon the Actual Value Initiative (AVI). b) the City initiated a new \$30,000 Homestead Exemption to all homeowners.
+2 In calendar year 2014,

+a) the City re-evaluated all real property at its current market value, based upon the Actual Value Initiative (AVI).

+b) the City initiated a new \$30,000 Homestead Exemption to all homeowners.

-Real Property Tax Levied and Collected For the Calendar Years 2011 through 2020
+City of Philadelphia Real Property Tax Levied and Collected For the Calendar Years 2011 through 2020 General Fund

-General Fund